itsranjithkumar/frontend_interview_ques/interview_questions/React.md

 4. What are Props in React?

 Answer: Props (Properties) are a way to pass data from a parent component to a child component.
 They are used to configure and customize the behavior of a component.

+________________

+5. What are the Key Features of React?

+virtual DOM
+  - Virtual DOM is lightweight representation of the actual DOM.
+It is used to improve performance by only updating the necessary parts of the DOM when component changes.

+ecosystem

+- react ecosystem is a collection of libraries and tools that are used to build and maintain React applications.

+ Reusability

+-  once you create a component you can re-use it in different parts of your application or even in multiple projects.

+jsk

+-  jsk is a syntax extension for javaScript used in react, allowing developers to write html -like code within javascript

+6. what is spa(single page application)?

+Answer: Single-Page Applications (SPAs) are web applications that use a single HTML page to display different content based on the user's interaction.
+They are created using frameworks like React, Angular, or Vue.js.

+7. what is DOM Document Object Model?